diogro/expressionVariance-manuscript/main.md

 Genes are also expected to differ in their capacity to maintain an optimal level of gene expression variance [@Macneil2011-ax].
 These differences in robustness are linked to gene regulatory networks and epigenetic gene expression regulation [@Payne2015-wn; @Chalancon2012-ul].
 Our results suggest that low- and high-variance genes could use different strategies in order to maintain their optimal levels of variation, and that these are the result of different patterns of selection.

+## Draft

+- We could use some epigenetics discussion in the introduction.
+Maybe some comments on the Alemu paper and references from it.
+- Classes of high and low variance genes solve a tension between robustness and plasticity.
+Literature has plenty of examples of strategies to acheive robustness in the sense of limiting variation [@Siegal2014-dv], but not as many mechanisms to robustness in maintaining high variation, or robustness in maintaining apropriate levels of plasticity.

 \footnotesize